-Bill, director, graduated in 1993 from Glasgow University and has worked in East Anglia ever since.
+Bill, Director, graduated in 1993 from Glasgow University and has worked in East Anglia ever since.
 He has a special interest in veterinary internal medicine and gained the RCVS Certificate in Small Animal Medicine in 2002.
-Bill is married to primary school teacher Hannah, and is kept busy at home by his two sons Noah and Joseph.
+Bill is married to teacher Hannah, and is kept busy at home by his two sons Noah and Joseph.
 The whole family are fitness fanatics and are off running and bike riding most weekends!

 Maryrose graduated from Edinburgh University in 2006, and has lived and worked in the Newmarket area ever since.
 She joined Ash Tree in 2012 and enjoys all aspects of companion animal medicine and surgery.
-She is married to local graphic designer Simon and has 3 children, Mollie, Toby and Sophie, and two dogs.
+She is married to local graphic designer Simon and has three children, Mollie, Toby and Sophie, and two dogs.
 At home Rose is a keen baker and a runner as well as a enjoying some skiing when she gets the chance.

 Georgina grew up in rural Yorkshire and a love for all animals drove her to study at the Royal Veterinary College, graduating in 2013 and joining us at Ash Tree Vets in 2015.
-In her spare time Georgina loves nothing more than a long dog walk with her Gordon Setter Fergus and partner Richard or jogging and the occasional horse ride, albeit not that well (her own words)!
+In her spare time Georgina loves nothing more than a long dog walk lunch with her Gordon Setter Fergus and partner Richard or jogging and the occasional horse ride, albeit not that well (her own words)!
 She is a keen skier and loves trying new sports and adventures.

 Amy, began her veterinary nursing career in 2005, and qualified as a Registered Veterinary Nurse in 2007.
 Amy was part of the original Ash Tree team helping to open the practice in 2011.
 With a passion for all aspects of her job, she heads-up our fantastic team.
 Outside of work she can be found riding her horses, baking, or walking her Border Terrier.
-Amy also has a characterful cat, Marmaduke, a stray cat handed in at Ash Tree Vets!
+Amy also has some chickens and a characterful cat, Marmaduke, a stray cat handed in at Ash Tree Vets!

 Laura joined the team in 2014 as registered veterinary nurse and is currently studying for an Advanced Diploma in Canine Behaviour Management.
 As well as her Deputy Head Nursing duties, Laura offers behaviour clinics and advice and is always on hand for any behaviour related questions.
 Laura has two dogs Maple, the beautiful black Labrador, and Boomer, the cheeky Dachshund.

 Having graduated with a degree Marine Biology, Biodiversity and Conservation in 2016, Bethany then worked in the public aquarium industry and developed a strong interest in all things veterinary.
 After successfully applying for a Student Veterinary Nurse placement with us, Beth joined the team in the summer of 2018, and is already an invaluable member of staff.
-When not at work or college she can be found studying hard for her Veterinary Nursing qualification, whilst keeping an eye on her cheeky cat Elmo who loves to destroy everything!
+When not at work or college she can be found studying hard for her Veterinary Nursing qualification, whilst keeping an eye on her cheeky cat Elmo who loves to get into everything!
 Beth is also good at baking, which always goes down very well with the rest of the team!